bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 ```

 These can include photos of the electrodes on the brain surface, photos of
-anatomical features or landmarks (such as sulcal structure), fiducials.
+anatomical features or landmarks (such as sulcal structure), and fiducials.
 Photos
 can also include an X-ray picture, a flatbed scan of a schematic drawing made
 during surgery, or screenshots of a brain rendering with electrode positions.
 The photos may need to be cropped and/or blurred to conceal identifying features